brianchanbc/parallel-server/README.md

 ```terminal
 source parserverenv/bin/activate
 ```
-3. In *parserver* directory, run the following to install the Python libraries for generating graph.
+3. In *root* directory, run the following to install the Python libraries for generating graph.
 ```terminal
 pip install -r requirements.txt
 ```